 ACADEMIC STATUS: Academic standing (qualitative) status at the end of the term.

 The rank indicates where a student is within their college and class level.
 As such, a sophomore in the College of Engineering would be ranked against all other sophomores in Engineering.
 The rank is listed next to the college code (AE, BS, EN, LS) where the student is being ranked.
-(Please note that there is also a report generated by the University Registrar that ranks students by college, class level, and major; this report is separate from what is indicated on the internal transcript).

 If the student is in multiple colleges, multiple ranks will be displayed (one below the other), each preceded by the appropriate college code.
 Also, the order of the rankings will correspond to the order that the student's colleges are listed at the beginning of the transcript.

 Occasionally, a student’s term record will change after the term has ended.
 For example, if the student petitions the Grade Change Committee for a retroactive change and the petition is approved, or if an Incomplete grade is made up, or if a repeat is keyed after the end of the quarter.
 In these cases, a student’s GPA, or even their academic standing, can change.
-A student's record is only closed after his or her degree has been awarded.
-Even then, clerical and procedural errors may be corrected.
+A student's record is closed after his or her degree has been awarded.
+Only clerical and procedural errors may be corrected.
 See also the Retroactive Actions section of this guide.